 Due to a copyright issue with the British group Hybrid they had to change their name.
 Chester suggested Linkin Park because after recording sessions Chester would drive past Lincoln Park in Santa Monica.
 They recorded their debut album, Hybrid Theory through 1999-2000 and it was released on October 24, 2000.
 It produced hits like In The End and Crawling.
 Hybrid Theory has since sold over 19 million copies around the world.
 Then in 2002 Linkin Park released the remix album Reanimation, featuring remixes from Hybrid Theory.
 Chester and Linkin Park then recorded their next album Meteora featuring hits like Somewhere I Belong and Numb.
 They released the live album Live in Texas and the "mash-up" album with Jay-Z, Collision Course.
 His co-writer and fellow band member Mike Shinoda wrote a song, which until recently could not be performed live.
 The song, called "Breaking the Habit," brought back memories from the past which in many cases reduced Bennington to tears.
 There is much speculation behind the meaning of the song, including Chester's drug addiction and childhood issues.
 The song took Mike Shinoda six years to write and was released a single in June 2004 and was included on the Meteora album.
 Linkin Park has a new record coming out in late summer (July to September), the record is going under the working title of YunGodtre and Chester has described it as "Dark, Poppy and Melodic" different from their other albums which fused Rock and Hip hop.

-Bennington seems to have rather bad luck with getting sick on tour.
+Bennington seems to have had rather bad luck with getting sick on tour.
 On 8/8/01 during Ozzfest he was bitten by a recluse spider at a hotel in the Boston area.
-A portion of Bennington’s arm swelled and he ran a fever, but he finished the whole tour.
+A portion of Bennington's arm swelled and he ran a fever, but he finished the whole tour.
 Most people require hospitalization after a recluse spider bite.
 Bennington continues to struggle with a hiatal hernia, an ailment that forced LP to cancel their show in Evansville, Indiana.
 (April 11, 2003).
 In 2003, LP was forced to cancel their European tour in June due to a viral infection Chester developed.
-He was sent to intensive care at LA’s Cedars-Sinai Medical Centre when he lost feeling in his body and collapsed.
-Normally Chester wears glasses, but during a live show he takes them off because he is afraid they will get broken.
-He has claimed that he can’t even see the front row of the audience without them.
+He was sent to intensive care at LA's Cedars-Sinai Medical Centre when he lost feeling in his body and collapsed.
+Normally Chester wore glasses, but during a live show he typically took them off because he was afraid they would get broken.
+He claimed that he couldn't even see the front row of the audience without them.

 In 2009 Chester Finally released a album with his side project, Dead By Sunrise.
 The album is named "Out Of Ashes" and recived relative sucess.
 This band features all the Julien-K members.
 In 2010 after touring with Dead By Sunrise, Dead By Sunrise went on a break to let Chester Finish writing Linkin Park's Album and also to let the rest of the band finish the Julien-K album